SpritzerPyro/bash-utilities/README.md

 #### docker_compose_export_pid

 Writes the process id of a specified docker-compose service to the specified file.
-Optionally the path to the docker-compose.yml can be specified as third argument.
+Optionally the path to the docker-compose.yml can be specified as the third argument.

 ```bash
 docker_compose_export_pid app /path/to/pidfile